tlml/starter-hugo-academic/content/project/SEPacceleration_outreach/index.md

 ---

-The Solar Energetic Particles are accelerate during solar eruptions, with the acceleration believed to be connected to the flare processes, reorganisation of the turbulent magnetic field flux tubes, and the vast magnetic clouds that are ejected from the Sun at supersonic speeds into the corona and interplanetary space.
+The Solar Energetic Particles are accelerate during solar eruptions, with the acceleration believed to be connected to the flare processes and the vast magnetic clouds that are ejected from the Sun at supersonic speeds into the corona and interplanetary space.

-I have on SEP acceleration modelling in the recent past with with Rami Vainio (University of Turku, Finland).
-Our studies concentrated on SEP acceleration by the shock waves driven by the mass clouds, and the text below describes that process.
+In the recent past, I worked on SEP acceleration with Rami Vainio (University of Turku, Finland).
+Our studies concentrated on SEP acceleration by the shock waves driven by the mass clouds, and the text below describes that process and our work

-I plan to amend this text to include information on particle acceleration in flares at a later date.
+In the future, I plan to amend this text to include also something about particle acceleration in flares.

 ## SEP acceleration in shock waves driven by coronal mass ejections